What is Ionic Framework?

 Advantages and Disadvantages of Ionic Framework

-Here we discuss the advantages and disadvantages of Ionic Framework
+Here we discuss the advantages and disadvantages of the Ionic Framework

 The Advantages are as follows: